Volunteer with us!

 - Submit claims for travelling and other agreed expenses in accordance with the Coroners’ Courts Support Service policy.
 Travel expenses should be via the cheapest form of transport available wherever possible.

 - Complete the Coroners’ Courts Support Service (CCSS) Application Form.

-- If after this discussion you wish to be considered as a volunteer with the CCSS, arrangements will be made for you to watch how our volunteers help.
+- If successful at interview and you wish to be considered as a volunteer with the CCSS, arrangements will be made for you to observe a number and variety of Inquests at a Coroner’s Court to see if you would feel comfortable working in the Court environment and to see how our volunteers help.